 BCG Pasteur strain and GFP-expressing BCG Pasteur strain were kind gifts of Dr Rajko Reljic (St. George's, University of London).
-Bacterial cells were cultured in 7H9 media (Becton Dickinson) supplemented with 10% Middlebrook ADC enrichment (Sigma) and 0.05% Tween 80 (Sigma) and grown in a shaking incubator at 37°C for four weeks after which cells were washed and re-suspended in 15% glycerol and 85% 7H9 liquid medium and frozen at -80°C in cryogenic vials (Nalgene).
-Prior to use in assays bacteria were enumerated using a colony forming unit counting method in which bacteria were inoculated onto agar plates containing 7H11 media (Becton Dickinson) supplemented with 10% Middlebrook OADC enrichment (Sigma).
-Number of visible colonies was determined after three weeks culture at 37°C. In some instances, where indicated, BCG was heat killed at 80°C for 30 minutes prior to culture with PBMCs.
+Bacterial cells were cultured in 7H9 media (Becton Dickinson) supplemented with 10% Middlebrook ADC enrichment (Sigma) and 0.05% Tween 80 (Sigma) and grown in a shaking incubator at 37 °C for 4 weeks after which cells were washed and re-suspended in 15% glycerol and 85% 7H9 Liquid medium and frozen at -80 °C in cryogenic vials (Nalgene).
+Prior to use in assays, bacteria were enumerated using a colony-forming unit counting method in which bacteria were inoculated onto agar plates containing 7H11 media (Becton Dickinson) supplemented with 10% Middlebrook OADC enrichment (Sigma).
+The number of visible colonies was determined after 3 weeks of culture at 37 °C. In some instances, where indicated, BCG was heat-killed at 80 °C for 30 min prior to culture with PBMCs.

-BCG and ZA expansion of $V\delta 2^+$ cells
+BCG and ZA expansion of V82+ cells

-5×10^6 thawed PBMCs/ml were stimulated in round bottomed 96 well plates with 15ng/ml IL-2 (R&D systems) in combination with either 0.5, 1, 5 or $10\mu M$ ZA (Sigma) or $2x10^4$ CFU BCG/well.
-Every 2-3 days, $100\mu l$ of culture media was replaced with $100\mu l$ fresh media containing 30ng/ml IL-2.
+5 × 10 thawed PBMCs/mL were stimulated in roundbottomed 96 well plates with 15 ng/mL IL-2 (R&D systems) in combination with either 0.5, 1, 5, or 10 μM ZA (Sigma) or 2 × 10 CFU BCG/well.
+Every 2-3 days, 100 μL of culture media was replaced with 100 μL fresh media containing 30 ng/mL IL-2.
 Cells were cultured for 12 days before use in downstream applications.
-In experiments where isolated $V\delta 2^+$ cells were used.
-Expanded cells were re-suspended in MACS buffer (PBS, 0.5% BSA, 2mM EDTA) and isolated using the $\gamma\delta$ T-cell negative selection kit - 130-092-892 (Miltenyi Biotec) according to manufacturer's instructions.
+In experiments where isolated V82+ cells were used.
+Expanded cells were re-suspended in MACS buffer (PBS, 0.5% BSA, 2mM EDTA) and isolated using the γ8 T-cell negative selection kit-130-092-892 (Miltenyi Biotec) according to the manufacturer's instructions.